-This replaces Lockheed Martin as Aerion’s aircraft manufacturing partner—a development that, when announced in December 2017, displaced Airbus from this central position.
-Under the new agreement, Boeing will provide engineering, manufacturing, and flight-test resources, as well as strategic vertical content, for Aerion’s AS2 SSBJ.
+This replaces Lockheed Martin as Aerion’s aircraft manufacturing partner for its Mach 1.4 AS2 SSBJ—a development that, when announced in December 2017, displaced Airbus from this central position.
+Under last month’s agreement, Boeing will provide engineering, manufacturing, and flight-test resources, as well as strategic vertical content, for the AS2.

 The Seattle airframer’s contingent on the board consists of Boeing Commercial Airplanes v-p of product strategy and future airplane development Mike Sinnett and Boeing Global Services v-p of supply chain Ken Shaw.
-Meanwhile, Tom Vice, who was elevated at Aerion to president and CEO, as well as a board member, in August, has added the title of chairman, effective today.
+Meanwhile, Tom Vice, who was elevated at Aerion to president and CEO, as well as a board member, in August, has added the title of chairman.